netdata/blog/blog/2023-02-22-monitor-any-sql-metrics-with-netdata/index.md

 0         1                1                1
 ```

-This just shows the one example comment on the example post the Wordpress comes with.
-Once we are happy with our logic we can add it to the Netdata collector config.
+This just shows the one example comment on the example post that WordPress comes with.

+Once we are happy with our logic we can add it to the Netdata Pandas collector config in `/etc/netdata/python.d/pandas.conf`.

 ```bash
 # navigate to netdata config directory